danielmribeiro/ipg-lei-introducao-a-fisica/README.md

 ### Direct Current
 - Electric current intensity.
 Ohm’s law.
 Joule effect; Association of resistances and capacitors in series and parallel.
 Kirchhoff’s laws.

-## Assessment Criteria
-The teaching methods and techniques applied during the sessions will include: expository lessons, problem-solving, simulations, and practical laboratory work conducted in groups.
-- **Continuous assessment:** Three tests (75%) and practical work (25%).
-- **Final assessment:** Exam (100%) or Exam (75%) and practical work (25%).
-Practical work must be completed on the proposed dates during the course.

 -----

  For more course-related assignments, check out the [Engenharia Informatica repository](https://github.com/danielmribeiro/engenharia-informatica).